-Students get up at 7:00am, take a shower, tidy their bedroom and make their bed.
+Students get up at 7:00am, take showers, tidy their bedrooms and make their beds.
 They then go down for breakfast, which is a large buffet and is the only informal meal of the day.

 From 8:00am to 12:20pm, there are six class periods, with a mid-morning break for hot chocolate (we are in Switzerland!).